NestJS Crash Course for Forma3D Connect¶

 10. Events: Decoupled Communication¶

 Events allow modules to communicate without direct dependencies.
-This is essential for loose coupling.
+This project uses two event mechanisms:

 Defining Events¶